Gassandrid/ewan.my/content/Thoughts/University Of Vermont.md

 ---
 date: 2024-10-03
-updated: 2025-02-06
+updated: 2025-04-14
 tags:
   - seed
 title: University Of Vermont
 ---

 The **University of Vermont (UVM)** is a public research university located in Burlington, Vermont.
 Established in 1791, it is one of the oldest universities in the United States.
 UVM is known for its commitment to sustainability, research, and community engagement.

-## Overview

-- **Location:** Burlington, Vermont
-- **Founded:** 1791
-- **Motto:** *Stella quam tenera* (A star that is tender)
-- **Enrollment:** Approximately 10,000 students
+It has roughly 12,000 enrolled students undergrad, and the campus is 460 acres.

 ## Academics

 UVM offers a wide range of undergraduate and graduate programs across various disciplines.
 Notable schools and colleges include:

+They have a great Neuroscience Department, I am lucky that I discovered my love for the field while I was still here.

 - **College of Arts and Sciences**
 - **College of Engineering and Mathematical Sciences**
 - **College of Medicine**
 - **Grossman School of Business**

-> **Tip:** The university is recognized for its strong programs in environmental sciences and sustainability.

 ---